lukemiloszewski/lukemiloszewski/README.md

 │ └─ Passionate about machine learning and web3
 │
 ├─🎸 <b>Recent Projects</b>
+│ ├─ <a href="https://github.com/lukemiloszewski/olympia">olympia</a> - Data structures and algorithms in Python
 │ ├─ <a href="https://github.com/lukemiloszewski/python-template">python-template</a> - A modern package template to automate python development
 │ ├─ <a href="https://www.lukemiloszewski.xyz">lukemiloszewski.xyz</a> - My digital portfolio (skills and experience)
 │ └─ <a href="https://www.lukemiloszewski.com">lukemiloszewski.com</a> - My digital garden (learnings and thoughts)